Men’s Golf Association

 Member Handbook

-2012 Season
+2013 Season

 Dear Member:

 Welcome to the River Landing Men’s Golf Association (RLMGA).
 The purpose of the RLMGA is to promote fellowship, encourage interest and confidence in golf, and familiarize members with USGA golf rules and etiquette.
 Our events are designed for members to meet their neighbors and enjoy a fun golf experience, irrespective of skill or handicap levels.
 The operative descriptor is FUN!
-This handbook includes general information that will help you enjoy the 2011 season.
+This handbook includes general information that will help you enjoy the 2013 season.

 By vote of the members, we offer two levels of membership.

-- $75.00 dues for tournament members who wish to play
+- $70.00 dues for tournament members who wish to play in RLMGA-sponsored tournaments and weekly Play Day events.

-- $40.00 dues for social members who wish to join us for
+- $40.00 dues for social members who wish to join us for the social events and to play in the weekly Play Day Events.

-There are four Saturday tournaments scheduled for 2011.
+There are seven Saturday tournaments scheduled for 2013.
 In these events, prizes will be awarded to winning teams and players.
 All of the tournaments will include a social meal before or after.
 Any additional cost to participate in these tournaments will be determined by the Board based on the budget and available funds.
 The dates of the tournaments are shown in the handbook.
 Be sure to mark your calendar so you don’t miss out on the fun.
 In addition, we will conduct an end of the year Medal Play Tournament, including the Annual MGA Banquet.

 Our Play Days will be held two days a week, Tuesdays and Thursdays, offering competitive and social golf.
-For 2011, the entry fee for competitive golf will be maintained at $4.00 per round.
+For 2013, the entry fee for competitive golf will be maintained at $4.00 per round.
 This entry fee also supports our RLMGA Players Championships at the end of the Play Day season.

 This handbook was designed to be a broad reference for RLMGA activities, but it was conceived as a living document, so there may be changes or additions during the year.
 Please check www.rlmga.info periodically for updates.
 This is the official communication site of the RLMGA.